dsalme/some-berries/README.md

 - `/berriesGraph`
 > Displays an html page with a berries growth time histogram

+- `/docs`
+> Displays a swagger interface with available endpoints

 ### In case you want to run it outside the docker container

 In order to run the app outside docker, you'll need to set up/install a couple of dependencies: